riskalyze/quickstart/README.md

 # Quickstart

-Start here to configure your laptop for development at Riskalyze!
+Start here to configure your laptop for development at Nitrogen!

 ## Instructions